 These rules apply to half & half, cream, and whipping cream, too.
 And FYI, the CDC clearly states on its website that the same goes for breast milk: "Do not store breast milk in the door of the refrigerator or freezer.
 This will help protect the breast milk from temperature changes from the door opening and closing."

-Before you take your dairy milk out of the door bin and replace it with your favorite almond or soy milk, know that non-dairy milks—even those that are shelf-stable at room temperature prior to being opened—must also be kept below 40°F to prevent harmful bacteria from growing.
-If your shelf-stable alt milk is unopened, you can store it in the refrigerator door to keep it chilled only until you unseal the carton.
+Before you take your dairy milk out of the door and replace it with your favorite almond or soy milk, know that non-dairy milks—even those that are shelf-stable at room temperature prior to being opened—must also be kept below 40 F to prevent harmful bacteria growth.
+If your shelf-stable non-dairy milk is unopened, you can store it in the refrigerator door to keep it chilled only until you unseal the carton.